-By Nikita Barsby, Senior Associate and Gemma Little, Lawyer
+By Nikita Barsby, Special Counsel and Gemma Little, Associate

 What are your organisation’s New Year’s workplace relations resolutions?